Introduction to Plenny Shake Active v3.0

 • Soy protein isolate

-• Inulin (not in the chocolate flavour)
+• Inulin (not in the chocolate flavor)

 • Ground golden flax seeds